docker-ci/docker-ci/docs/features.md

 ### How to launch simple node application with mongodb using Docker-ci
 Probably the best way to get along with docker-ci is to try it right way.
-It's simple, easy.
+It's simple and easy.
 Check out (this)[/how-to-launch-node-application-with-mongodb-using-docker-ci]tutorial.

 ## Be Consecutive